nicolercastle/independent-project-python-deep-learning/README.md

 ## Overview

 - Built and compared three classification models: logistic regression, MLP, and CNN
+- Applied PCA for dimensionality reduction and SMOTE for class balancing
-- Evaluated performance using accuracy, precision, recall, and AUC
+- Evaluated performance using accuracy and validation loss
 - Designed and trained deep learning architectures using TensorFlow/Keras
 - Visualized performance metrics and model comparisons
 - Delivered a reproducible pipeline and professional report